Gapoly/Animated-Abstract-Cube/README.md

 # Animated-Abstract-Cube
-This is an splashcreen for KDE Plasma 6.
+This is a splashcreen for KDE Plasma 6.

 ---